-It will allow students to understand how society functions and how criminals are conditioned to behave and the role of public services in a changing society.
-It will also look at how
+It will allow you to understand how society functions, how criminals are conditioned to behave and the role of public services in a changing society.
+It will also look at how public services can use this same information to be more effective in the fight against crime.
+You will finish with relevant theoretical and practical knowledge that enables you to progress to a relevant final year top-up degree.

 Teaching and Assessment

 The course is delivered by various types of learning, including lectures, seminars, presentations and practicals.
 Assessment will be through assignments or essays, portfolios, practical assessments and presentations.

 Upon successful completion of this course you can top-up to a full Honours Degree by studying the BSc (Hons) Top-up Public Services (Policing) at the University of Plymouth, the BSc (Hons) Top-up Public Services at Exeter College, BSc (Hons) Community & Public Services Management (City College Plymouth), or BSc (Hons) Emergency Sector Management & Interoperability (Cornwall College).
 Please note that there is a deadline for progression applications and places may be subject to availability.

 Alternative options are available with other Universities.
 Many of our students have taken up employment in the public services sector including the Police, Fire and Ambulance Services, HM Forces, HM Prison Service and outdoor education and activity centres.

-• You will require a minimum of 48 UCAS tariff points from a full Level 3 qualification in a relevant subject area and at least four GCSEs at grades A*-C, or Grade 4 including Maths and English or Level 2 equivalent
+• You will require a minimum of 48 UCAS tariff points from a full Level 3 qualification in a relevant subject area and at least four GCSEs at grades 4 and above, including Maths and English, or Level 2 equivalent.